jewettaij/moltemplate/README.md

 If you continue to run into difficulty, try installing moltemplate into a temporary virtual environment by installing "*virtualenv*", downloading moltemplate (to "~/moltemplate" in the example below), and running these commands:

     cd ~/moltemplate
-    python3 -m venv venv     #(or "virtualenv venv" if using python2) source venv/bin/activate
+    python -m venv venv     #(or "virtualenv venv" if using python2) source venv/bin/activate
     pip install .
     #(now do something useful with moltemplate...)